likeshumidity/PHQ9/README.md

 # PHQ-9

 A sample web application using the [Catalyze v2 API](https://catalyze.io).
-Read more about it at {TODO blog post URL}.
+Read more about it at [https://catalyze.io/blog/a-simple-hipaa-compliant-web-application-using-the-catalyze-v2-api/](https://catalyze.io/blog/a-simple-hipaa-compliant-web-application-using-the-catalyze-v2-api/).

 This application is an interactive online version of the [PHQ-9 Depression Questionnaire](http://www.integration.samhsa.gov/images/res/PHQ%20-%20Questions.pdf).